Advertiser Disclosure

 Heathrow Airport view from the air

-Climing out of Heathrow and looking down on Terminal 5 on a busy summer’s day in August.
+Climbing out of Heathrow and looking down on Terminal 5 on a busy August day.
 Image Credit: Daniel Ross

 The cost of the ETA is £10 (roughly $13), which is a couple of dollars cheaper than what the U.S. Department of Homeland Security charges travelers to the U.S. for an ESTA — the name of its similar system.

-Once travel has been approved, the ETA is valid for multiple entries for a period of 2 years — or the expiry date of the traveler’s passport, if that comes sooner.
+Once travel has been approved, the ETA is valid for multiple entries for 2 years — or until the expiration date of the traveler’s passport, if that comes sooner.

 It’s also worth pointing out that new border control procedures are coming for the European Union, though the requirement for travel authorization shouldn’t apply to U.S. citizens until 2026.